Curriculumonline

 • 9 SHOOTING POWER Students learn the correct techniques for effective shooting.

-• 11 BIT OF A DRAG A practical session in which students develop the ability to carry out a drag-back turn, through observation and analysis.
+• 11 BIT OF A DRAG A practical lesson plan in which students develop the ability to carry out a drag-back turn, through observation and analysis.

 • 13 HEADING FOR GOAL!
 Students develop their understanding of what contributes to powerful and well-directed heading of the ball.